99degree/android_vendor_meizu_m3note/README.md

 # android_vendor_meizu_m3note
-Binary file for M3 note and various tools for unbrick he phone
+Binary file for M3 note and various tools for unbrick the phone

 Flyme 6.3.5.0A